 Referring to his 1998 jail sentence for spousal abuse as "a major, major wake-up call," Lee recalled, "I told Nikki while I was in jail, 'You know what?
 I gotta quit.
 I gotta go do something else.
 I can’t do this anymore.'"

 "Everybody loves being in this band, everybody is getting along," insisted Neil during an interview with Hip Online.
 "The press made more out of the little fights than we did.
-Me and Tommy, we’ve been together -- we’ve been friends for almost 30 years.
+Me and Tommy, we’ve been together; we’ve been friends for almost 30 years.
 Not too many people have friends for 30 years.
 And believe me, in 30 years you’re going to fight with somebody you know for 30 years. ...
-We’re the best of friends, man.
-We have a great time together, onstage and off stage."
+We’re the best of friends.
+We have a great time together, onstage and offstage."

 "The only thing people ask us about is if we're getting along.
 Of course we get along," Lee groused to the Guardian.
-"Time heals -- it's been six years.
+"Time heals.
+It's been six years.
 People change, grow up.
-I think we all have the attitude now that if we could just f---ing get along instead of f---ing with each other, we could continue to do this for as long as anybody wants to."
+I think we all have the attitude now that if we could just fucking get along instead of fucking with each other, we could continue to do this for as long as anybody wants to."

-As we now know, "as long as anybody wants" turned out to be Dec.
-31, 2015, when the band's farewell tour is scheduled to conclude with a final show in Los Angeles.
-In the interim, the Crue managed to record new music only intermittently, finishing 2008's Saints of Los Angeles and a pair of stray singles, but in the end, they stuck it out a heck of a lot longer than anyone could have guessed when they crawled out of the Sunset Strip gutter with Too Fast for Love in 1981.
+As we now know, "as long as anybody wants" initially turned out to be Dec.
+31, 2015, when the band's first farewell tour concluded with a final show in Los Angeles.
+In the interim, Motley Crue managed to record new music only intermittently, finishing 2008's Saints of Los Angeles and a pair of stray singles.
+They then announced a perhaps-expected reunion in 2019, jump starting a career that had lasted a lot longer than anyone could have guessed when they crawled out of the Sunset Strip gutter with Too Fast for Love in 1981.

-"We lost perspective," chuckled Sixx in 2005.
+"We lost perspective," Sixx said in 2005, with a chuckle.
 "We almost didn't survive.
 But isn't that what's exciting about us?
 That we almost didn't survive?"